Is a Balance Transfer a Good

-- Qualifying for 0% interest or low APRs may depend on your credit history.
+- Qualifying for low intro APRs may depend on your credit history.

-- Sometimes, the initial 0% interest-rate period may be adjusted.
+- Sometimes, the initial low interest-rate period may be adjusted.
 Pay attention to communications from your credit card company to stay informed of any changes.

 2. Don't let the fact that you're paying less interest on the balances you've transferred stop you from paying off your debt in a timely fashion.
 After the low-interest period, your outstanding balance will start being charged at normal rates.